What's all this about Watts, Volts, and Amps? Good question. Some info is here below, and more can be found at: see short version.

 the phrase "current flow" and explain charge-flow.
 Most books instead

-waterpipes are totally different from circuits because you can fill a
+water-pipes must be utterly different from circuits because you can fill a

 glass with water, but who on earth can imagine filling a container with